ragary231/pdsnd_github/README.md

 31st August 2021

 ### Project Title
 Explore US bikeshare data

 ### Description
-Describe what your project is about and what it does
+User interactive program that calculates statistics and filters the US bikeshare dataset to analyze

 ### Files used
 Include the files used